ocadotechnology/codeforlife-template-backend/docs/frontend/CODING-CONVENTION.md

 `components` contains reusable components that will be used in 2 or more places within your app.
 This should be generic in nature.
 For example, a button with a callback to handle a general click event.

 **NOTE:** Only components that will be reused throughout this app only should go in the folder.
-If it will be reused throughout multiple app's, it should go in the [components folder in CFL's JS Package](https://github.com/ocadotechnology/codeforlife-package-javascript/tree/main/src/components).
+If it will be reused throughout multiple apps, it should go in the [components folder in CFL's JS Package](https://github.com/ocadotechnology/codeforlife-package-javascript/tree/main/src/components).

 ### /features